timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART IV-SERVICE, SUPPLY, AND PROCUREMENT/CHAPTER 135-SPACE PROGRAMS/CHAPTER 135-SPACE PROGRAMS.md

   * (6) The Commander of the United States Northern Command.

+  * (7) The Commander of the United States Space Command.

-  * (7) The Commander of United States Cyber Command.
+  * (8) The Commander of United States Cyber Command.

-  * (8) The Director of the National Security Agency.
+  * (9) The Director of the National Security Agency.

-  * (9) The Chief Information Officer of the Department of Defense.
+  * (10) The Chief Information Officer of the Department of Defense.

-  * (10) The Secretaries of the military departments, who shall be ex officio members.
+  * (11) The Secretaries of the military departments, who shall be ex officio members.

   * (11) Such other officers of the Department of Defense as the Secretary may designate.